roboticsbytk/IoTFinalProject_2025/README.md

 # Road Defect Detection with Edge AI and IoT
 ### Requirements:
-Azure Account
+-Azure Account
-Virtual Machine hosted in Azure (with Ubuntu Image) Install Node.js & npm
+-Virtual Machine hosted in Azure (with Ubuntu Image) -Install Node.js & npm
-Platform.IO in VSCode
+-Platform.IO in VSCode

 ### To upload to ESP32-CAM